Agency

 3. principal and third party

-In many cases, an agent in business will be a commercial agent within the Commercial Agents (Council Directive) Regulations 1993, SI 1993/3053 (see below).
-Where those regulations apply, they impose various terms on the relationship between principal and commercial agent, many of which the parties may not exclude by contract.
+In many cases, an agent in business will be a commercial agent within the Commercial Agents (Council Directive) Regulations 1993, SI 1993/3053 (the Commercial Agents Regulations) (see below).
+Where the Commercial Agents Regulations apply, they impose various terms on the relationship between principal and commercial agent, many of which the parties may not exclude by contract.

 An agency is normally express, ie the parties agree that their relationship is that of principal and agent.
 It may also be implied by conduct or representative agreements.